 A New Commandment I Give You

 31 When he had gone out, Jesus said, “Now the Son of Man has been glorified, and God has been glorified in him.
-32 If God has been glorified in him, God will also glorify him in himself, and he will glorify him immediately.
+32 If God has been glorified in him, God will also glorify him in himself and glorify him immediately.
 33 Little children, I will be with you a little while longer.
-You will seek me, and as I said to the Jews, ‘Where I am going, you can’t come,’ so now I tell you.
+You will seek me, and as I said to the Jews, ‘Where I am going, you cannot come,’ so now I tell you.
 34 A new commandment I give to you, that you love one another.
 Just as I have loved you, you also love one another.
-35 By this everyone will know that you are my disciples, if you have love for one another.”
+35 By this everyone will know that you are my disciples: if you have love for one another.”

 Jesus Predicts Peter’s Denial